 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in Ives Grove, you probably can't wait to get out on your watercraft.
+Come late spring or early summer in Ives Grove, you probably can't wait to get out on your ski boat.
 Be aware that you might have some unwelcome company.

-A boat covered up for many months in Ives Grove is ideal breeding ground for critters.
-They love the habitat inside.
+A fishing boat covered up for many months in Ives Grove is ideal habitat for critters.
+They love the living space inside.
 With its many crevices and compartments, a boat offers friendly confines.
-Bugs get active in spring laying eggs.
+Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Ives Grove spiders – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Ives Grove creepy-crawlies – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
-Proactive pest control will kill and control multi-legged residents throughout your boat.
-You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
+Proactive pest control will kill and control bugs throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that pontoon boat treatment must be done before a boat is put in the waters of Ives Grove.
+Please remember that sail boat spraying must be done before a boat is put in the waters of Ives Grove.

-For many people in Ives Grove, southeast WI and northern Illinois, summer is all about being on the water.
-Click here to schedule a boat application, so that you can be sure the only guests aboard will be invited ones.
+For many people in Ives Grove, southeast Wisconsin and northern Illinois, summer is all about boating.
+Click here to schedule a sail boat treatment, so that you can be sure the only guests aboard will be invited ones.